ESG Management

 Basic Policy for ESG Management

-• ESG management at the ENEOS Group involves formulating management and business strategies based on risks and business opportunities and creating both economic value (profits) and social value (resolution of social issues) through our business in order to realize the ENEOS Group Philosophy.
+• (1) The intent of ESG management in the ENEOS Group is to realize the ENEOS Group Philosophy through the formulation of management and business strategies based on risks and business opportunities and the creation of economic value (earnings generated) and social value (contribution to the resolution of social issues) through business activities.

 ESG Management Structure

-Pursuant to its Basic Policy for ESG Management, the ENEOS Group has established a structure in which the ENEOS Holdings Executive Council, chaired by the CEO of ENEOS Holdings, analyzes management risks and business opportunities and confirms the status of responses to identified risks and material ESG issues.
+Pursuant to its Basic Policy for ESG Management, the ENEOS Group has established a structure in which the ENEOS Holdings Executive Council, chaired by the CEO of ENEOS Holdings, formulates business strategies taking into account significant management risks and material issues, and manages the status of responses to identified risks and material issues.

 Process for Identifying Risks and Material Issues and Confirming Response Status